Academics » Curriculum

 Year | Grade 9; Credit: 1

 Students work on achieving competency in writing, starting with basic sentence structure and moving to paragraph unity and stylistic variety, finally working towards putting together essays and a research paper.
 To achieve this purpose, grammatical concepts are reviewed and introduced and reading assignments serve as a catalyst for many writing topics.
 Reading genres covered include the short story, nonfiction, drama, poetry, the novel, and the epic.
 Outside reading is also assigned throughout the year-long course.
-Students will also be introduced to public speaking.
+Students are also introduced to public speaking.

 English 10 * ** +